ChengtaiCao/Paper/README.md

 >>(11)Graph Classification using Structural Attention
 >>(12)How Powerful are Graph Neural Network
 >>(13)Simplifying Graph Convolutional Networks
+>>(14)Few-shot Classification on Graphs with Structural Regularized GCNs

 >Papers I'm going to read: